millejoh/emacs-ipython-notebook/README.rst

 It doesn't work
 ---------------

-EIN is tested and developed on GNU Emacs.
+EIN is tested and developed on GNU Emacs and works best on Emacs versions 25.3 and later.
 Your mileage may vary with the `spacemacs layer`_ and other *emacsen*.
+For a full list of dependencies see the `documentation`_.

 You may also try to self-diagnose: